Mavinkip/weather-app/README.md

 Usage
 Launch the App

-The app will start with the default city set to Nairobi, Kenya.
+The app will start with the default city set to Kapsabet, Kenya.

 Update City